lzolyomi/Data-Challenge-1-template/README.md

 These packages are included in the `requirements.txt` file.

 ## Submission instructions
-1. Make sure that your code is running without issues and that everything is pushed to the main branch.
+1. Make sure that your code is running without issues and that **everything is pushed to the main branch**.
-2. Head over to your repository and click on "Releases".
+2. Head over to your repository and click on *Releases*.
-3. Click on the green button "Create a new release".*
+3. Click on the green button *Create a new release*.*
-4. Click on "Choose a tag".
+4. Click on *Choose a tag*.
-5. Fill in the textbox with SprintX where X is the current sprint number and press "Create new tag: SprintX".
+5. Fill in the textbox with SprintX where X is the current sprint number and press *Create new tag: SprintX*.
 6. Fill in the title of the release with Group XX Sprint X where XX is your groupnumber and X is the current sprint number.
-7. Click the green "Publish release" button.
+7. Click the green *Publish release* button.
-8. Verify that your release has been succesfully created by handing over to your repository and press the "Releases" button once again.
+8. Verify that your release has been succesfully created by handing over to your repository and press the *Releases* button once again.

-*After the first release, you should click "Draft a new release" instead of "Create a new release"
+*After the first release, you should click *Draft a new release* instead of *Create a new release*